learn-co-curriculum/react-hooks-practice-animal-shelter/README.md

 1. Should have a `pets` prop.
 This is an array of pets that the component uses to render `<Pet />` components.
 App should determine which pets to pass down as props.
 App should be responsible for filtering this list based on the types of pets the user wants to see.

 * Should have an `onAdoptPet` prop.
 This callback prop gets passed to its `<Pet />` children components.
-* Should have an `adoptedPets` prop.
-Use this prop to figure out if a pet is adopted or not, and pass that result to the `<Pet />` components in the form of an `isAdopted` prop.

 ### `Pet`